jumphone/SPRINT/README.md

 Users can use zz2sam.py to convert 'tmp/all_combined.zz' into BAM format:

-Step 1:  Please move to the output-directory of SPRINT, and download zz2sam.zip;
+Step 1:  Please move to the output-directory of SPRINT;

-Step 2: "unzip zz2sam.zip";
+Step 2:  Download zz2sam.py in https://github.com/jumphone/SPRINT/tree/master/utilities;

 Step 3: "python zz2sam.py tmp/all_combined.zz";